EricLambrecht/react-timing-hooks/docs/timeouts-api/useDebounce.md

 Debounces a callback.
 {: .fs-6 .fw-300 }

-Use this hook if you want a function that "piles up" consecutive calls to invoke the callback only once after a specified timeout after the last call happened.
+Use this hook if you want a function that "blocks" consecutive calls until a specified time has passed since the last invocation.
 This is called **debouncing**.

 If you want a callback that [doesn't debounce but throttles][thr-vs-deb], take a look at `useThrottle()`.